26 Different Types of Moths in Arizona

 by Wildreturn is licensed under CC BY 2.0

-The Bent-line Carpet Moth (Xanthorhoe fluctuata) is a species of moth belonging to the family Geometridae.
+The Bent-line Carpet Moth (Xanthorhoe fluctuata) is a moth species belonging to the family Geometridae.

 It is distributed across Eurasia, with specimens found in countries including the United Kingdom, Norway, and Russia.

-The adult moth has a wingspan of up to 2 cm and is a pale brownish-gray or buff color patterned with darker bands or spots.
+The adult moth has a wingspan of up to 2 cm and is pale brownish-gray or buff in color, patterned with darker bands or spots.

 Its body is quite flat, giving it its characteristic bent-line-shaped wings.